-- The placement must be in a grade level and subject area that meets the requirements of the credential program of the candidate. - The cooperating teacher must hold a current Clear California Credential in the appropriate level and subject area and have a minimum of three years teaching experience. - If a public school, the cooperating teacher must hold an appropriate ELL authorization. - The school site must have a qualified administrator. - The placement/classroom must have at least two English Language Learners and one student with special needs.
-This is essential to complete CalTPA 1 and CalTPA 2. - The student teacher must complete at least 80 days of full time student teaching in their class.
+- The placement must be in a grade level and subject area that meets the requirements of • the credential program of the candidate. - The cooperating teacher must hold a current Clear California Credential in the appropriate level and subject area and have a minimum of 3 years teaching experience. - If a public school, the cooperating teacher must hold an appropriate ELL authorization. • - The school site must have a qualified administrator. • - The placement/classroom must have at least two English Language Learners and one • student with special needs.
+This is essential to complete Cal TPA 1 and Cal TPA 2. - The student teacher must complete at least 80 days of full time student teaching in their • class

-To satisfy the state requirement of student teaching both in more than one grade level category, the Teacher of Record must complete at least one of the following options in an alternate level:
+In order to satisfy the state requirement of student teaching both in more than one grade level category, the Teacher of Record must complete at least one of the following options in an alternate level:

-- Field Work experience of at least 40 hours through EDUC/EDSP 204 and/or EDUC/EDSP 580/581. - Long Term substitute teaching prior to Student Teaching Placement (must be in the same classroom for at least a four-week period while the student is fully enrolled in Concordia University's Credential Program) - A minimum of 30 hours of classroom observation during an "off-track" period
+- Fieldwork experience of at least 40 hours through EDUC 204 and/or EDUC 480/481. - Long Term substitute teaching prior to Student Teaching Placement (must be in the same classroom for at least a four-week period while the student is fully enrolled in Concordia University's Credential Program). - A minimum of 30 hours of classroom observation during an "off-track" period.

-Teacher of Record in a non-public school
+Teacher of Record in a Non-Public School